boltops-tools/jack/README.md

 The purpose of the jack/cfg configs is allow us to be able to create environments with a codified configuration file that can be versioned controlled.

 <pre>
-$ jack create stag-rails-app-s1 # uses the jack/cfg/stag-rails-app.cfg.yml template
+$ jack create stag-rails-app-s1 # uses the jack/cfg/stag-rails-app-s1.cfg.yml template
-$ jack create stag-rails-app-s2 # another instance of the environment, but still uses the jack/cfg/stag-rails-app.cfg.yml template
+$ jack create stag-rails-app-s2 # uses the jack/cfg/stag-rails-app-s1.cfg.yml template
-$ jack create -c myconfig stag-rails-app-s3 # creates environment using a config not based on naming convention
+$ jack create -c myconfig stag-rails-app-s3 # creates environment using a config not based on environment naming convention
 </pre>

 If the project is brand new and has never had `eb init` ran on it before.
 For example, a project that has just been git cloned.
 Then calling any of the jack commands will automatically call `eb init` in the project.  `eb init` requires the platform flag in order to avoid prompting.
 By default, the latest Docker solution stack is used for the platform option.
 But you can override that by creating an ~/.jack/create.yml or jack/create.yml within the project folder.
 Here's an [example](https://gist.github.com/tongueroo/086e3c11c4d00d5c39b6).
 The options from each file is merged using the following precedence: project folder, user home, default that is packaged with this gem.
 Most of the settings that `jack create` should used should be in the template configuration file though.